r4bbitjs/r4bbitjs-website/docs/getting-started.md

   };
 ```

-By default r4bbitjs uses acknowledgement instead of auto acknowledgement, so that the received message can wait in the queue if something goes wrong, in your function.
+By default, r4bbitjs uses acknowledgment instead of auto acknowledgment so that the received message can wait in the queue if something goes wrong in your function.

-Other than acknowledgement, we are just console logging the message we receive in our function.
+Other than acknowledgment, we are just console logging the message we receive in our function.

-But what a server used for if it never receives a message?
+But what is a server used for if it never receives a message?
 Let's also add the client and see the whole picture.

 ## Adding Client

-When adding a client instance we add them the same way as the server
+When adding a client instance, we add them the same way as the server.

 ```ts
 import { getServer, getClient, ServerTypes } from "@r4bbit/r4bbit";